markjfisher/bounce-world/README.md

 Releases can be found at https://github.com/markjfisher/bounce-world/releases

+## Transitional Notes

+See https://github.com/rjaros/kvision-examples/tree/master/addressbook-fullstack-ktor for example of kvision with ktor.

+### Compiling

+* compileKotlinJs - Compiles frontend sources.
+* compileKotlinJvm - Compiles backend sources.

+### Running

+* jsRun - Starts a webpack dev server on port 3000
+* jvmRun - Starts a dev server on port 8080

+### Packaging

+* jsBrowserDistribution - Bundles the compiled js files into `build/dist/js/productionExecutable`
+* jsJar - Packages a standalone "web" frontend jar with all required files into `build/libs/*.jar`
+* jvmJar - Packages a backend jar with compiled source files into `build/libs/*.jar`
+* jar - Packages a "fat" jar with all backend sources and dependencies while also embedding frontend resources into `build/libs/*.jar`

 ## running

 To run the service with default parameters (listening on all bindings on port 8080, in 'grid' configuration for clients), download the jar, then run it with